nodejs/evangelism/weekly-updates/weekly-update.2015-05-15.md

 # io.js News

-We are happy to speak this news, **"io.js decides to join the Node Foundation"**.
+We are happy to announce this news, **"io.js decides to join the Node Foundation"**.
 And our organization name will be renamed `nodejs`.

 As a first step, we will move from `iojs` organization to `nodejs` organization and will converge `joyent/node` gradually.
 We will continue to release `io.js` until the convergence have done.